 Our philosophy is that optimal health is attained by incorporating what both conventional and Ayurvedic medicine offer, in a partnership for sustainable wellness.
 Shared Access to healing is also foundational to the ethos of Ayurveda — shared access to the teachings as well as the healings are open to all.
 Ayurveda refutes the idea that it is a privilege to be healthy and well.
 Access to the places of healing, the temples and ashrams, as well as the clinics, are not limited to the privileged: Instead they must be open to all.

-Natalie Geary, MD is an integrative doctor with 25+ years of experience.
+Dr. Natalie Geary is an integrative doctor with 25+ years of experience.
 She provides expert guidance for families and individuals focusing on adolescence, divorce, nutrition, and sustainable wellness.
-Learn more about her practice on vedaHEALTH
+To learn more about her practice, visit www.vedahealth.com or to schedule a consultation by text Dr. Geary through WhatsApp +19298109790